Loading...

 6. Sustainability Focus

-• Carbon Footprint Rank: If the school has a published carbon emissions review and a year of net-zero goal.
+• Carbon Footprint Rank - If the school has a published carbon emissions review and a year of a net-zero goal.

-• ESG & Net Zero Teaching Rank: Percentage of core teaching focused on sustainability and aiding companies to net zero.
+• ESG & Net Zero Teaching Rank -Percentage of core teaching focused on sustainability and aiding companies to reach net zero.

-In ranking global MBA schools, the Financial Times (FT) employs a wide range of parameters to judge the general quality and influence of each program.
+In ranking global MBA schools, the Financial Times (FT) employs a wide range of parameters to judge the general quality and influence of each programme.
 These parameters are salary results, career development, diversity, global exposure, instructor qualifications and others.
 Every parameter is assigned a certain weightage, reflecting how much each contributes to the final ranking.
-A list of FT Global Parameters are given below along with the weightage given to them for better unbderstanding of the students:
+A list of parameters according to which business schools are ranked globally in FT MBA 2026 rankings along with the weightage given to them for a better understanding of the students -

 FT Global Parameters